Thinking about divorcing an alcoholic? There are a few things you should know

 Key Takeaways

-• Alcoholism, or alcohol use disorder (AUD), is a chronic brain disorder with significant health and relationship impacts.
+• Alcoholism, or alcohol use disorder, is a chronic brain disorder with significant health and relationship impacts.

-• Excessive alcohol use can lead to health problems like liver disease, cancer, and increased risk of death, with a notable rise in alcohol-related fatalities since the COVID-19 pandemic.
+• Excessive alcohol use can lead to health problems like liver disease, cancer, and increased risk of death.

-• Divorce laws vary by state, with both no-fault and fault-based divorce options, and alcoholism can influence divorce proceedings.
+• Divorce laws vary by state, and alcoholism can influence divorce proceedings.

 • In fault-based divorce states, alcoholism may be considered under grounds such as cruelty or abandonment.